 Sell donated gold and silver from Leyland charity shops, online and by post.

 Selling donated valuables for a Leyland charity shop starts online and stays simple.
 Photograph a gold or silver item, send it to GoldPaid on WhatsApp and ask whatever you need first, then request a free prepaid Royal Mail Special Delivery label to post it.
-A no-obligation written valuation comes back, the charity is paid by Faster Payments into its registered bank account once it accepts, and anything declined is returned free and fully insured.
+A no-obligation written valuation comes back, the charity is paid by Faster Payments into its registered bank account once it accepts, and anything declined is returned free and tracked, with Royal Mail cover.
 No shop visit.

 Charity shops in Leyland